Carrying out ethically responsible research

-This requirement applies to unfunded research, consultancies and external partnerships as well as other activity (such as travel grants).
+This requirement applies to funded and unfunded research, consultancies and external partnerships as well as other activity (such as travel grants).
 Any significant change to a project for which an EIRA form has been completed will require a new EIRA form.

 This is the minimum requirement for all our research activity.
 Depending on the field of your research, there may be other mandatory ethical considerations.
 Your Departmental Research Ethics Officer (DREO), will be able to tell you if your research requires any additional ethical reviews on the basis of your EIRA 1 form.